Many students find it helpful to undertake a period of work experience either before or during their undergraduate studies.

 - the subjects you're studying and exam results (where relevant)

-- an insight into your motivation/interest in chemical engineering
+- your motivation/interest in chemical engineering

-- and more specifically: why you are approaching their company
+- why you are approaching their company

 If writing to the company, letters should be typed (not hand-written) and it is essential to make a good impression by ensuring that they are free of spelling and grammatical errors.
 It is always useful to include a copy of your CV - if you don't have one, write one!